Pritish3110/AIDAS/README.md

-# Animal Disease Classification System
+# Animal Injury Detection Assisted System

 A comprehensive end-to-end machine learning system for identifying and classifying animal diseases from images using deep learning techniques.